 $brevo app init

 Use this for first-time setup.
-For scripted or automated flows, use brevo app create with flags instead.
+For scripted or automated flows, use brevo app create with flags.

 brevo app create